 What's even more impressive is how well Drake's Fortune holds up after all these years and, save for the graphics, you wouldn't feel as if you're playing a game more than a decade old.
 As for the story, it delivered the plot style that works best, with the protagonist dealing with something that's personal to him, but the plot also doesn't waste time trying to detail some darker inner demons to uncover.
 It was a pure adrenaline rush that was comfortable to get along with.

 Drake's Fortune ensured fans would want more of this and enable Naughty Dog to take a few more liberties for the future to deliver even better experiences.

-All good things must come to and, right?
+All good things must come to an end, right?
 Unfortunately, the Uncharted series seems to have ended too soon.
 We could definitely have had many more of these without getting bored.
-But it's also a good thing because you don't want over saturation to spoil a beloved character, and perhaps too many of these would've done exactly this.
+But it's also a good thing because you don't want over-saturation to spoil a beloved character, and perhaps too many of these would've done exactly this.